Cole, William I, House

 Overall, Fond Du Lac County's history is one of evolution and growth, from its early Native American roots to its role in agriculture, transportation, and education.
 The county continues to thrive, combining its rich history with modern developments to create a thriving community.

-This timeline provides a concise overview of the key events in the history of Fond Du Lac County, Wisconsin.
+This timeline provides a condensed summary of the historical journey of Fond Du Lac County, Wisconsin.